Valentine mantel decor that’s simple and sweet, featuring easy DIY Valentine decor ideas. Pinks, purples and brass make this Valentines mantel shine!

 I don’t always decorate our home for Valentine’s Day.
 In fact, since we’ve moved into our home, I think this is only the third or fourth time I’ve decorated for Valentine’s Day.
 But this year, I felt inspired to dress up our mantel, and to make it colorful.
 I wasn’t feeling particularly inspired for “winter decor” this year, and after I packed away our holiday decorations, I felt that I needed a splash of color on our mantel.

 So my creative wheels started turning.
 I played around with some items I already have, but I just wasn’t feeling it.
 I had the itch to make something instead, so off to the craft store I went!

 The main feature of my Valentine mantel decor are these bold DIY L-O-V-E letters.
-I’ll share a tutorial on how to make these soon, but they are a paint pour project (my newest obsession!).
+Click here for my tutorial on how to make these paint pour letters.
+Paint pouring has become my newest obsession!

 To complement the letters, I brought out a variety of brass candlesticks and pale pink taper candles.
 The brass brings out the gold paint I used in the painted L-O-V-E letters.
 The finishing touch is this book page wreath.
 This wreath works year-round, but seems especially festive for Valentine’s Day decorating.

 I was tempted to add a few more elements to the mantel, like a stack of books, a vase or even a garland.
 But after I got the letters and candlesticks in place, I knew a simpler approach was the way to go!
 I’ve been finding myself opting for simpler, more minimal decorating lately.
 Maybe because my mind is on decluttering at the beginning of every year, maybe because my decorating style is evolving a bit.
 Or maybe because my time is limited now with the baby!
 No matter the reason, it’s nice to try a different approach to decorating.